 VW Board Turns To Independent Auditor To Counter Charges

-BERLIN (AP) _ Dogged constantly by new allegations of industrial espionage, Volkswagen's directors have asked a German auditing firm to conduct an independent probe of the Lopez defection.
+BERLIN (AP) _ Dogged by allegations of industrial espionage, Volkswagen’s directors have asked a German auditing firm to conduct an independent probe of the Lopez defection.

 The automaker’s supervisory board, in agreement with VW Chairman Ferdinand Piech, decided on the move in a meeting late Friday, according to company spokesman Hans Peter Blechinger.

 ″We have a high interest at Volkswagen in clarifying the situation,″ Blechinger said.
 The decision to hire KPMG Deutsche Treuhand-Gesellshaft of Frankfurt was made, he said, because VW believes it has done nothing wrong and wants to get on with the business of making automobiles.

 Blechinger would not comment on the latest media reports on the case of Jose Ignacio Lopez de Arriortua and seven associates who left General Motors Corp. for Volkswagen AG in the spring.

 Der Spiegel magazine reports in its newest editions, due out Monday, that VW possesses about a thousand pages of confidential GM documents.

 The magazine says about a dozen volunteers copied the documents and entered data and tables into computers at a Volkswagen office near Wolfsburg, Germany, at the end of March.
 ZDF television had a similar report last week.